gigachad228/Ded-Coding/README.md

 It is by default turned off, the first line is for "n" or "y" values and it defines if your proton autochooses by the next value, a number.
 A number is a line in the "protons" file that you can freely write and choose.

-The third file is "env", it has YOUR environment variables, you can add to or remove the default ones the forproton.sh, here are they btw:
+The third file is $HOME/.config/dedproton/env, it has YOUR environment variables, you can add to or remove the default ones the forproton.sh, here are they btw:

 ```
 MANGOHUD=1